-- 14.1 Require water meters in Hydrologically Connected Areas - 14.1.1 Five years following adoption of these rules and regulations, or March 1, 2023, flow meters or time totalizers will be required on all high capacity wells in hydrologically connected areas to monitor water applications. - 14.1.2 Five years following adoption of these rules and regulations, or March 1, 2023, all high capacity well operators will submit an Annual Water Use Report to the District by December 31.
+- 14.1 Require water meters in Hydrologically Connected Areas - 14.1.1 Five years following adoption of these rules and regulations, or February 8, 2023, flow meters or time totalizers will be required on all water supply wells which pump greater than 50 gpm in hydrologically connected areas to monitor water applications. - 14.1.2 Five years following adoption of these rules and regulations, or February 8, 2023, all operators will submit an Annual Irrigation Application Report to the District for each field with 10 acres or more of certified irrigated acres by December 31 following each crop year.
 Submittal will be on a form(s) developed by the District. - 14.2 Certification of Historically Irrigated Acres - 14.2.1 The District will certify historically irrigated acres within the District and will base its initial determination using records from the County Assessor, Nebraska Department of Natural Resources registered well database, Farm Service Agency, and other records the District deems pertinent.
-Landowners may be required to provide Farm Service Agency (FSA) records if they disagree with the District's information. - 14.2.2 For fields that have been certified by the District, any changes such as number of acres irrigated, location of the irrigated acres, changes in water source, or change of landowner shall be reviewed and approved by the District before those changes can take effect. - 14.3 Limit on the Expansion of Groundwater Irrigated Acres and the Construction of New Irrigation Wells - 14.3.1 Variance from the Limit on the Expansion of Groundwater Irrigated Acres and Construction of New Irrigation Wells.
+Landowners may be required to provide Farm Service Agency (FSA) records if they disagree with the District's information.

+- 14.2.2 For fields that have been certified by the District, any changes such as number of acres irrigated, location of the irrigated acres, changes in water source, or change of landowner shall be reviewed and approved by the District before those changes can take effect. - 14.3 Limit on the Expansion of Groundwater Irrigated Acres and the Construction of New Irrigation Wells - 14.3.1 Variance from the Limit on the Expansion of Groundwater Irrigated Acres and Construction of New Irrigation Wells.
 These rules and regulations are authorized by Neb.
 Rev. Stat. § 46-718 and 46-739.
 The purpose of these rules and regulations is to limit the expansion of irrigated acres that utilize groundwater sources within the Hydrologically Connected Area to 2,500 additional acres per year. - 14.3.2 There shall be no additional groundwater irrigated acres, beyond those considered to be Historically Irrigated Acres, within the Hydrologically Connected Area without a variance being granted by the District. - 14.3.3 There shall be no additional irrigation wells, not considered as Replacement Wells, constructed in the Hydrologically Connected Area without a variance being granted by the District for the expansion of groundwater irrigated acres. - 14.3.4 Expansion of groundwater irrigation shall be done through application to the District for a variance to the imposed limit on the expansion of irrigated acres and the construction of new irrigation wells.
-District management shall determine the variances to be granted so as to limit expansion of irrigated acres to approximately 2,500 additional acres per year, according to time of filing.

-- 14.3.5 Certification shall be completed upon submittal to the District, by the applicant, of a state well registration number for new well construction or by submittal, by the applicant, of appropriate documentation of modification to the existing irrigation well.
+District management shall determine the variances to be granted so as to limit expansion of irrigated acres to approximately 2,500 additional acres per year, according to time of filing. - 14.3.5 Certification shall be completed upon submittal to the District, by the applicant, of a state well registration number for new well construction or by submittal, by the applicant, of appropriate documentation of modification to the existing irrigation well.
 District management shall make the determination of Certified Irrigated Acres and notify the applicant. - 14.3.6 A variance shall be voided if the completion of the new irrigation well or other required piping and appurtenances to the existing Irrigation Well are not completed within one year of the granting of the variance.
 District management shall make the determination of voided application and notify the applicant.